Qastor-Studio/Project-Iris/Privacy-en.md

 The only purpose for statistics is to learn user's preferences.
 This data is not linked to your identity.
 Which means statistics are fully anonymous and we cannot infer or track your identity from it.

-All statistic datas will not be sent to third parties other than Serene Garden and Darock, and will not be used to create user image or advertising.
+All statistic datas will not be sent to third parties other than Qastor and Darock, and will not be used to create user image or advertising.

 Darock had promised not to use statistic datas for other reasons other than learning user preferences.